nerdfiles/periodic-table-of-information/README.md

 Ultimately PTI will be a specification for potentially server-less and domain-less cyberspaces.

-## Dependencies

-1. PTI is an extension to <a href="http://amundsen.com/hypermedia/hfactor/">HFactor</a> by Mike Amundsen.
-2. Sidechaining via <a href="https://www.openchain.org/">Openchain</a> by Flavion Charlon.
-3. Messaging via <a href="https://www.npmjs.com/package/dualapi">DualAPI</a> by Paul Ledbetter.
-4. Cryptocurrency via <a href="https://cryptonote.org/">CryptoNote</a>.
-5. Front end in AngularJS.
-6. Backend in Bedquilt/PostgreSQL.
-7. Tooling, servers, etc. in Node.js (Express, Confidence, Winston, etc.).

 ## Layers

 The fact that there are 5 layers is not coincidental.
 We have the following